1. Is it possible to camp outside a campsite in Croatia?

 2. Where can I camp with my camper?
 Are there any quick stops for campers?

 Camping with campers is allowed only inside registered campsites.
 Campsites are mainly equipped with a camper service (water and discharge).
-Some camps have a reserved area close to the camp entrance that is deicated to campers who require a short stop or sleepover.
-For more details visit specific camp web sites.
+Some camps have a reserved area close to the camp entrance that is dedicated to campers who require a short stop or sleepover.
+List of camper stops in Croatia.

 3. Do I have to pre-book my holidays in a Croatian campsites?